 This really should be way up the top of the list, so much of Melbourne’s culture and social vibe comes from the variety, quality and proliferation of fabulous restaurants, cafes, bars and pop-up foodie events.
-In it’s gourmet appeal Melbourne is truly multicultural.
-We were really impressed by Melbournes restaurants and from this perspective alone could have easily stayed much longer int eh city.
+Melbourne is truly multicultural in its gourmet appeal.
+We were really impressed by Melbournes restaurants and from this perspective alone could have easily stayed much longer in the city.
 See a few of the notable recommendations in the ‘Where to Eat in Melbourne’ section below.

 10. Etihad stadium

 Melbourne is a city of loyal sports supporters but Etihad stadium’s 55,000 crowd capacity is a multi-use venue and isn’t reserved exclusively for sporting crowds.
 While AFL, rugby union and cricket are played here regularly it’s also been the venue of some music greats playing to capacity crowds including U2, Bon Jovi and Robbie Williams.